-When you call an employee or co-worker via phone, you’re not sure if they even know the phone rang.
+When you call an employee or co-worker via phone, you’re not sure they even know the phone rang.
 With an internal intercom system, employees can respond instantly with the push of a button, even if they’re busy.
-Plus, no one has to sit around while phones ring.
+Plus, no one has to sit around to wait for the phone to ring.

-These systems are ideal for quick messages, such as asking someone to check their email for an important message.
-It takes seconds to get in touch with someone while it could take minutes or longer with phones.
+These systems are ideal for quick messages, such as asking someone to check their email for an important notification.
+It takes seconds to contact someone via intercom, while it could take minutes or longer with phones.

-With intelligent internal intercom systems, you get instant communication no matter where the employee might be within the office.
+Intelligent internal intercom systems allow instant communication no matter where the employee might be on the property.
 Instead of the signal going to their desk, it goes to their smartphone, so you never miss anyone.

 Send Out General And Emergency Announcements

-Phone systems don’t usually allow office wide announcements.
-If your business needs to send out a quick announcement to everyone, such as coming to the break room for a surprise party (naturally, you’d leave the party part out), press a button and you’re able to talk to everyone at once.
+Phone systems don’t usually allow office-wide announcements.
+If your business needs to send out a quick message to everyone, such as coming to the break room for a surprise party (naturally, you’d leave the party part out), press a button, and you can talk to everyone at once.

 Also, emergency announcements are simpler than ever.
 Sounding an alarm works well, but how many employees might think it’s just a drill?
-A quick announcement over the intercom system and everyone within the business knows what the emergency is and how to respond.
+A quick announcement over the intercom system tells everyone in the company what the emergency is and how to respond.